Here's How Northeast Quake Stacks Up Against Prior Tremors To Rattle NY

 While certainly rare, New York has experienced its share of noticeable shakers over the years.

-The strongest with an epicenter in the Empire State, a magnitude 5.8, occurred in Lawrence County in the town of Massena on Sept.
+The strongest with an epicenter in New York, a magnitude 5.8, occurred in Lawrence County in the town of Massena on Sept.
 5, 1944.
 The quake was felt as far away as New York City and Boston and caused approximately $2 million in damage.

-Below are some of the strongest quakes ever felt in New York, according to historical data from the USGS:
+Below are some of the strongest quakes ever felt in the Northeast, according to historical data from the USGS:

 5.3 – Clinton County near Au Sable Forks on April 4, 2002